nhsd-exeter/dos-integration/README.md

     tx-mfa

+To add an IP address to the IP allow lists, run the following command.

+    make update-all-ip-allowlists

-To add an IP address to the IP allow list, run the following command.
-The `PROFILE` delineates which environment to update with the latest IP allow list.
+To add an IP address to the IP allow lists and deploy the allow list to environment run the following command.The `PROFILE` delineates which environment to update with the latest IP allow list.
 Set `ENVIRONMENT` if you are changing an environment not linked to your branch

-    make update-ip-allowlist PROFILE=task
+    make update-ip-allowlists-and-deploy-allowlist PROFILE=task

 Note: IP Addresses are held in the AWS Secrets Manager with the secret name being the variable `TF_VAR_ip_address_secret`.
 You can find your IP address in the AWS console with your Git username as the key and the IP address as the value